Catherine22/Frontend-Development/README.md

     2. Fast: Smooth animation, jank-free scrolling and seamless navigation.
     3. Engaging: Launch from the home screen and send push notifications.
 -   PWA speeds up website loading by leveraging service workers to cache assets, but it cannot handle the first visit (where there is no cache).
--   `self::addEventListener`: Inside the service worker, self refers to the service worker itself, otherwise, it refers to the window object.
+-   `self::addEventListener`: Inside the service worker, self refers to the service worker itself.
+Otherwise, it refers to the window object.
 -   Use AMP components to improve first visit performance.
 -   Precaching: Download and cache files when first run (then always use the cached files).
--   To log if user goes with pwa, you can set up a specific `"start_url` in `public/manifest.json`
+-   To log if the client goes with PWA, you can set up a specific `"start_url` in `public/manifest.json`.

 Demo: [sw.js], [pwa], [vue-pwa]

 ### Service Workers

--   Service workers are basically js files working on another threads which allow you to:
+-   Service workers are js files working on other threads which allow you to:
     1. Load content offline
     2. Use background sync
     3. Push notifications
 -   Lifecycle:
-    1. Create a sw.js (your service worker) in root directory to allow html files to access it globally
+    1. Create an sw.js (your service worker) in the root directory to allow HTML files to access it globally
     2. Register your sw.js with the browser (You should do this in your app.js file, not in sw.js)
     3. [install event] The browser installs your service worker and running on the service worker thread.
 This install event only runs once when the service worker is registered
-    4. [activate event] If success, you get an activate event
+    4. [activate event] If successful, you get an activate event
-    5. This service worker starts listening other events such as `fetch`
+    5. This service worker starts listening to other events such as `fetch`.
 -   Your service worker will not be installed if no changes of sw.js
 -   Service workers only work on HTTPS domains, but localhost is an exception to the rule.
 -   Service workers are likely the proxy between browser and servers.
 When your PWA fetch resources from any server, it catches the fetch event.